christian-vigh-phpclasses/PdfToText/README.md

 - *$offset* (integer) : Start offset.
 See preg\_match/preg\_match\_all.

 As for their PHP counterparts, these methods return the number of matched occurrences, or *false* if the specified regular expression is invalid.

+## PROPERTIES ##

+This section describes the properties that are available in a **PdfTText** object.
+Note that they should be considered as read-only.

+### Filename ###

+Name of the file whose text contents have been extracted.

+### Pages ###

+Associative array containing individual page contents.
+The array key is the page number, starting from 1.

+### Text ###

+A string containing the whole text extracted from the underlying pdf file.
+Note that pages are separated with a form feed.